Jack Johnson (boxer): Boxing career

-Joe Choynski
+Johnson vs. Choynski

 On February 25, 1901, Johnson fought Joe Choynski in Galveston.
 Choynski, a popular and experienced heavyweight, knocked out Johnson in the third round.
 Prizefighting was illegal in Texas at the time and they were both arrested.
-Bail was set at $5,000, which neither could afford.
+Bail was set at $5,000, nearly $200,000 in 2023, which neither could afford.
 The sheriff permitted both fighters to go home at night so long as they agreed to spar in the jail cell.
 Large crowds gathered to watch the sessions.
 After 23 days in jail, their bail was reduced to an affordable level and a grand jury refused to indict either man.
 Johnson later stated that he learned his boxing skills during that jail time.
 The two would remain friends.

 Johnson attested that his success in boxing came from the coaching he received from Choynski.
 The aging Choynski saw natural talent and determination in Johnson and taught him the nuances of defense, stating: "A man who can move like you should never have to take a punch".

-Top contender

-Johnson beat former black heavyweight champion Frank Childs on October 21, 1902.
-Childs had twice won the black heavyweight title and continued to claim that he was the true black champion despite having lost his title in a bout with George Byers and then, after retaking the title from Byers, losing it again to Denver Ed Martin.
-He also claimed the unrecognized black heavyweight title as well.
-Johnson won by a TKO in the 12th round of the scheduled 20-rounder, when Childs's seconds signaled he could not go on, claiming a dislocated elbow.
-The defeat by Johnson forever ended Childs's pretensions to the black heavyweight crown.

 World colored heavyweight champ

 By 1903, though Johnson's official record showed him with nine wins against three losses, five draws and two no contests, he had won at least 50 fights against both white and black opponents.
 Johnson won his first title on February 3, 1903, beating Denver Ed Martin on points in a 20-round match for the World Colored Heavyweight Championship.
 Johnson held the title until it was vacated when he won the world heavyweight title from Tommy Burns in Sydney, Australia on Boxing Day 1908.
 His reign of 2,151 days was the third longest in the 60-year-long history of the colored heavyweight title.
 Only Harry Wills at 3,103 days and Peter Jackson at 3,041 days held the title longer.
 A three-time colored heavyweight champion, Wills held the title for a total of 3,351 days.

-Johnson defended the colored heavyweight title 17 times, which was second only to the 26 times Wills defended the title.
+Johnson defended the colored heavyweight title 12 times, which was second only to the 26 times Wills defended the title.
 While colored champ, he defeated colored ex-champs Denver Ed Martin and Frank Childs again and beat future colored heavyweight champs Sam McVey three times and Sam Langford once.
 He beat Langford on points in a 15-rounder and never gave him another shot at the title, when he was either colored champ or the world heavyweight champ.